phi-grib/flame/README.md

 - Support for any standard formatted input: from a tsv table to a collection of compounds in SMILES or SDFile format.
 - Multiple interfaces adapted to the needs of different users: as a web service, for end-user prediction, as a full featured GUI for model development, as command line, integration in Jupyter notebooks, etc.
 - Support for parallel processing.
-- Integration of models developed using other tools (e.g. R, KNIME).
 - Support for multilevel models: the output of a model can be used as input for other models.
 - Integrated model version management.